diwsec/penttools/README.md

 To install, you need some requirements

+> sudo apt install git

 > sudo apt install golang

-> sudo apt install curl

-> sudo apt install git

 Now open .zshrc for exporting the following environment variables